 NOTE: These instructions apply to all mower decks with gear-driven blades.
 Refer to DS52 or DS62 Mower Deck Lubrication in this section for the DS52 or DS62 deck with belt-driven blades.
+Refer to Mower Deck Spindle Lubrication in this section for the DS42 Belt Drive deck with belt-driven blades.

-On gear driven decks, the mower deck gearboxes (tee gearbox and blade drive gearboxes) are connected as a unitized assembly, and oil flows freely between them.
-The gearboxes are permanently lubricated (oil filled) and sealed requiring no scheduled lubrication.
+On gear driven decks, the mower deck gearboxes (tee gearbox and blade drive gearboxes) are connected as a unitized assembly, and oil flows freelybetweenthem.
+Thegearboxes are permanently lubricated (oil filled) and sealed requiring no scheduled lubrication.
 However, the gearbox oil seals should be checked every 25 hours for indication of an oil leak; particularly the lower seals on the blade drive gearboxes should be inspected, since they operate in a dirty environment.
 If an oil leak is noted, replace the oil seal and relubricate the gearbox assembly as follows:

-Remove gearbox cover (footrest).
+1. Remove gearbox cover (footrest).
 Deck orientation should be the normal operating position.